 As members of the California Association of REALTORS® we are provided with many forms to conduct business in a professional and concise manner.
 References made to contracts in this website are contracts provided by CAR, unless otherwise stated.
 CAR Forms are updated regularly to reflect the times and have been put together by the legal team at CAR.

 Items to consider when presenting offers

 This may seem like a shameless self promotion, but it cannot be understated that the REALTOR® you choose will have a material effect on the success of your offer.
 Think of your REALTOR® as your “offer ambassador.”
-Whether they intend to or not, they communicate more than just your written offer.
+Whether they intend to or not, your REALTOR® communicates more than just your written offer.
 While all agreements are written in real estate, there are professional conversations that shape those agreements.
-Make sure your REALTOR® communicates with you well.
-If the communication between you and your REALTOR® is not up to your expectation, consider what their communication will be like when presenting your offer.
+Make sure your REALTOR® communicates well.

 Initial Deposit or Earnest Money Deposit

 An initial deposit (a.k.a.
 Earnest Money Deposit, EMD) is the initial amount that is deposited to escrow typically within 72 hours of acceptance.
 Generally speaking, this amount of money is customarily between 1-3% of the purchase price and represents your “skin in the game” to the Seller.
 Most Sellers sometimes like to think of your initial deposit as a barometer of interest.
 This money is generally applied to your down payment if the transaction is completed.
 However, your REALTOR® will need to actively help you protect this money and avoid putting your funds in unnecessary or undesired risk.